circleci/circleci-docs/src-api/source/includes/_projects.md

 Request Type: `GET`

-Returns a job summary for each of the last 30 recent jobs, ordered by `build_num`.
+Returns a job summary for each of the last 30 recent job runs, ordered by `build_num`.

 **Parameter** | **Description**
 ------- | -------------
-limit | The number of jobs to return.
-Maximum 100, defaults to 30. offset | The API returns jobs starting from this offset, defaults to 0. shallow | An optional boolean parameter that may be sent to improve performance if set to 'true'.
+limit | The number of job runs to return.
+Maximum 100, defaults to 30. offset | The API returns job runs starting from this offset, defaults to 0. shallow | An optional boolean parameter that may be sent to improve performance if set to 'true'.

 **Note**: When making an API request for Project information, you may experience performance lag and a decrease in overall performance while the request is being processed by the server.
 To improve performance, CircleCI recommends you pass the `shallow` parameter in your request.